Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Button.md

     utilityBasicButton = new Button();
     ```

-2. Set the button property:
+2. Set the Button property:

     ```cs
     NPatchVisual nvisual = new NPatchVisual();